HISTORY OF THE ISAIAS FAMILY

 Presidency of the Republic National Bank – Miami

-In 1968 the Isaias, with their international vision of business, decided to buy a small and prosperous bank in the United States: Republic National Bank of Miami.
+In 1968, with their international vision of business, the Isaias Group decided to buy a small and prosperous bank in the United States: Republic National Bank of Miami.
 The family and the board of directors of the bank, seeing the managerial strength of the Isaias Dassum brothers, named William and his brother Estefano, directors Ad honorem of the institution.